| | | | |

 This Loaded Mashed Potatoes Recipe is one of the few reasons I can get my kids to eat mashed potatoes without whining about it.
 Now, these potatoes are also my favorite, and if you pair them up with prime rib or steak, they are even better!

 We don’t splurge very often on Prime Rib, but it has become a tradition to smoke one for Christmas every year.
-(You can see my recipe -> here on how to smoke Prime Rib) I also make these potatoes for Thanksgiving and Easter as well.
+(You can see my recipe -> here on how to smoke Prime Rib) I also make these potatoes for Thanksgiving and Easter.

 Loaded Mashed Potatoes Recipe Ingredients: